SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/butte-creek/butte-2014-2016-individual-qc-checklist.md

          'condition' = 'condition_cd',
          'spawning_status' = 'spawned_cd') %>%
   select(-c('week', 'year', 'f_lcm','location', 'species_code',
-         'other_marks', 'comments', 'cwt_status_id', 'cw_tcd', 'dn_anu', 'head_nu')) %>% #all location the same,all spring run chinook, all tagged, all no ad fin clip, no data for the rest of the dropped columns mutate(date = as.Date(date),
+         'other_marks', 'cwt_status_id', 'cw_tcd', 'dn_anu', 'head_nu')) %>% #all location the same,all spring run chinook, all tagged, all no ad fin clip, no data for the rest of the dropped columns mutate(date = as.Date(date),
          scale_nu = as.character(scale_nu),
          survey = as.character(survey)) %>% #scale_nu is identifier